ideal-lab5/Grants-Program/applications/cryptex.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
-  - Our project is a substrate-based chain that introduces new capabilities to the ecosystem.
+  - Our project is a substrate-based chain that introduces new capabilities to the ecosystem, including using experimental cryptographic tools.
   - Our work will produce tools and knowledge that will be open source and openly available to the developer community.
   - We aim to become a parachain.
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?